-When a Director is unable to participate in a meeting, either in person or remotely, the Chairman solicits his views on key items of business ahead of time, in order that these can be presented at the meeting and influence the debate.
+When a Director is unable to participate in a meeting, either in person or remotely, the Chairman solicits his views on key items of business ahead of time, in order that these can be presented at the meeting and contribute to the debate.

-At each meeting the following (inter alia) were reviewed and discussed:
+At each meeting the following standing items (inter alia) are reviewed and discussed:

-- Strategic matters
+- · Strategic matters.

-- Management accounts and financial commentary
+- · Management accounts and financial commentary.

-- Operational reports from each division
+- · Operational reports from each division.

-- Legal, company secretarial and regulatory matters
+- Legal, company secretarial and regulatory matters.

-- Board committee matters
+- · Board committee matters.

-- Investment portfolio management
+- Investment portfolio management.

-- Corporate affairs
+- · Corporate affairs.

-- Treasury matters
+- Treasury matters.